Overview, Routes Description, and Getting There

 Accessing the Crag

 Unless you are going to rappell down or kayak to the crag, there are really just two options for reaching it, and one of those is highly dependent upon water levels.
-The first and most direct is to use Needlepoint Descent (route page attached), which is easily found up top just a few yards left (upstream) of Needlepoint Corner (see top-down view on this page).
+The first and most direct is to use Needlepoint Descent, which is easily found up top just a few yards left (upstream) of Needlepoint Corner (see top-down view on this page).
 The other way is to keep hiking on the River Trail until you reach the end of the cliff system where a vegetated gully makes a natural break in the rocks.
 This is Poison Ivy Gully (but actually relatively clear of its namesake), and it is just before the trail bends sharply right before bending sharply left again after just a few yards.
 Poison Ivy Gully is rated Class 3, but only one spot along it is that hard.
 From the base of the gully, head upstream (left).
-You will be passing the Degree 101 crag, which is contiguous with Dr. Needlepoint but is named separately for reasons that will be discussed on its page.
+You will be passing the Degree 101 crag, which is contiguous with Dr. Needlepoint but is named separately for reasons that are discussed on its page.
 If water levels are anywhere from normal to high, this way may not be an option, though.

 Red TapeThe park is open from 7 A.M. until dark every day except Christmas.
 There is an admission fee, good for three days, of $5 per vehicle or $3 per person entering on foot or by bicycle.
 Annual and interagency passes are also available (the latter costs $80).